GlobalTradingTechnologies/ThriftGenerator/README.md

 use Gtt\ThriftGenerator\Generator\ThriftGenerator;

 $generator = new ThriftGenerator();
-// set classes that should be introspected in order to generate thrift file with it definition and output dir
+// set classes that should be introspected in order to generate thrift definition files and output dir
 $generator
     ->setClasses(
         array(